 An investor is trying to flip the property or rent it to create a return on their investment.
 To find the best deals investors look at the numbers, that is, what are they going to net from the deal.
 After figuring out all of the costs and potential revenue an investor will determine a return on their investment which is acceptable to them and then make an offer on a property.
 If the seller can’t meet the offer the investor will look for another home.
 One of the things experienced investors recommend is to stick to the numbers and not budge.

 A buyer who wants to live in the home for a number of years might see a bank-owned property as a chance to customize a home to their own lifestyle.
 The money they save in the purchase price can be put into repairs and remodeling.
 A buyer may be thinking of the home as an investment but the pay off will be way down the road, unlike a traditional real estate investor who is looking for a return as quickly as possible.
+Here is a tool to help Estimate Rehab costs.

 One might think the Asset Manager always chooses the highest offer but this isn’t always the case.
 Some banks prefer to sell to a homeowner instead of an investor, or they may prefer a buyer with pre-approved financing.

 Use an Experienced Buyer’s Agent.
 Any real estate agent can submit an offer for a buyer, but finding an experienced agent can ensure everything goes smoothly.
 They will know what paperwork is required and what banks demand; banks are very particular and follow specific guidelines for foreclosure sales.
 An experienced buyer’s agent will always be looking for deals to help their clients.
+Find current bank-owned homes for sale in Washington State.

 Let’s say you find a bank-owned home you think is a good deal but owning that property is another problem.
 Inspecting the property is crucial to determine any problems and as well as the benefits that will help you decide if the property is right for you.
 Your lender will require that you pay for a professional home inspection anyway.